North Face Stormbreak 2 Review

-However, the North Face Stormbreak 2 backpacking tent is several pounds heavier than many of the lightest two person backpacking tents.
+However, the North Face Stormbreak 2 backpacking tent is several pounds heavier than many of the lightest two-person backpacking tents.
 Its lightest configuration – using the footprint and rain fly alone – puts it at three pounds and 14 ounces.
-Packed weight excluding the footprint, gear loft, and all other optional accessories is 5 pounds 5 ounces.
+Packed weight excluding the footprint, gear loft, and all other optional accessories are 5 pounds and 5 ounces.
 This is to be expected given the price point of the Stormbreak 2, and while it is twice as heavy as its competitors, it also costs half as much.

 Still, if you are an experienced hiker looking for an ultralight backpacking tent, you may want to consider saving up for a lighter option such as the Nemo Hornet 2P.
 Even tents such as the MSR Elixir 2 cost only a little more and yet weigh half a pound less.

-If you are willing to pay a few more dollars for a slightly lighter tent, then the MSR Elixir 2 Person Tent is a budget-conscious alternative to the Stormbreak 2.
-Like the Stormbreak, the Elixir has a roomy interior and won’t break the bank, but weighs about a half a pound less.
+If you are willing to pay a few more dollars for a slightly lighter tent, then the MSR Elixir 2-Person Tent is a budget-conscious alternative to the Stormbreak 2.
+Like the Stormbreak, the Elixir has a roomy interior and won’t break the bank, but weighs about half a pound less.